UMNLibraries/mp-covenants-resize-image/README.md

 # mp-covenants-resize-image

 This AWS Lambda function is part of [Mapping Prejudice's](https://mappingprejudice.umn.edu/) Deed Machine application.
 This component receives a TIF or JPEG file and creates a scaled-down, web-friendly JPEG with a watermark on it for public transcription using the Pillow library.
 The output filename includes a randomized UUID suffix to deter scraping, since this image's permissions will be set to publicly viewable.
-This is the final Lambda in the Deed Machine initial processing Step Function.
+This is the third Lambda in the Deed Machine initial processing Step Function.

 The [Deed Machine](https://github.com/UMNLibraries/racial_covenants_processor/) is a multi-language set of tools that use OCR and crowdsourced transcription to identify racially restrictive covenant language, then map the results.